-Axiom Space, the world's leading privately-owned space exploration company, announced the launching of the first space tourism program that will fly individuals on expeditions to the International Space Station (ISS) in 2020.
+Axiom Space, the world's leading privately-owned space exploration company, announced the launching of the first space tourism program that will fly individuals on expeditions to the International Space Station (ISS).

 Philippe Starck was asked by Axiom to create interiors of the habitation module for the Axiom Space Station.